Customer Support Engineer

 - Learn more about front-end development or testing.

 - Help us refine our customer-driven culture.

 We are looking for a great writer and communicator with a highly developed sense of compassion and empathy.
 You:

-- love autonomy and are comfortable with self-directed work;
+- are comfortable with written, asynchronous communication and self-directed work.

 Ideally, you have: